SfC Home > Physical Science > Physics >

 Motion of Moon around Earth

-The Moon is kept in orbit around the Earth through centripetal force caused by the constant gravitational force between the Moon and the Earth.
+The Moon is kept in orbit around the Earth through centripetal force caused by the constant pull of the gravitational force between the Moon and the Earth.

 If the gravitational force would suddenly vanish, the Moon would shoot off in a straight line, tangent to its previous orbit around the Earth.